 Don't discount package holidays either.
 In traditional tourist spots, especially for seven or 14 days, package holidays can win, especially if you haggle.
 Plus you get extra protection if things go wrong.
 Full step-by-step system in Cheap Package Holidays.

 The safest way for flights over £100 is on a credit card (fully repaid so there's no interest) - then you get Section 75 protection, meaning the card company's jointly liable if anything goes wrong.
-Yet airlines often charge a credit card fee (see the chart below), so you need to balance the risk versus the cost.
+And since all card charges were banned in January 2018, it won't cost you anything extra to pay by credit card.

 Debit card payments get some protection too

 If you're paying by debit card, there's also valuable hidden protection that means you may be able to get your money back if something goes wrong.
 It's called 'chargeback', and applies to most debit and charge cards, as well as Visa, Mastercard and Amex credit cards - though it isn't a legal requirement.
 See the Chargeback guide for info.

 Budget airlines make extra cash by flogging snacks to hungry flyers at sky-high prices.
 A splurge on airline snacks could easily undo the savings on your ticket.

 Yet it's only liquids that you can't take through security.
 You can plan ahead and bring your own snacks and sarnies with you.

 For example, £2 on a single airline muffin will often buy eight of 'em in the supermarket, making it nearly 90% cheaper to bring your own.

 How to have a picnic at 35,000 feet